aelij/IgnoresAccessChecksToGenerator/README.md

 ## Usage

-Just add the package and define the `InternalsAssemblyNames` property with a semicolon-delimited list of assemblies you need access to.
+Just add the package and define `InternalsAssemblyName` items with the assemblies you need access to.

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">